 The ways in which the accentuation of a (nominal) expression may be realized prosodically in view of its information status may be influenced by various other factors.
 Apart from mainly pragmatic conditions such as (contrastive or non-contrastive) focussing - compare e.g. Selkirk (2007) - or downplaying (see Section 2.3) there are several structural aspects which may influence an item's accentability.
 If a nominal expression is part of a predicative construction, e.g., it is more likely to receive an accent.
 Recall e.g. (21), discussed in Section 3.5 and repeated here as (45), in which the noun string instrument is supposed to be deaccented since it is lexically superordinate (l-given-super) to its antecedent viola.
-In (46), on the other hand, string instrument occurs in a predication and is assigned a nuclear pitch accent.
-We propose to annotate a construction as predicative in order to account for its special status in terms of prosodic marking.
+In (46), on the other hand, string instrument occurs in a predicative in order to account for its special status in terms of prosodic marking.

-- (45) Bach wrote many pieces for viola.
+(45) Bach wrote many pieces for viola.
 He must have LOVED string instruments.

-r-generic
+r-generic I-given-super

-l-given-super

-- (46) Bach wrote many pieces for viola.

-It is commonly known that [a viola is a STRING instrument.]
+(46) Bach wrote many pieces for viola.
+It is commonly known that [a viola is a STRING instrument.] r-generic l-given-super predicative

-l-given-super

-predicative